heiskr/use-a-password-manager/index.md

 # Use a password manager

-Do you do any of these?

-- use the same or similar passwords on many sites
+- Do you use the same or similar passwords on many sites?
-- use passwords that are less than 12 characters
+- Do you use passwords that are less than 12 characters?
-- use common passwords and patterns
+- Do you use common passwords and patterns?

 If you do any of these three behaviors, attackers will be more likely to target you.